The Church (band): 2000–2007: After Everything Now This, Forget Yourself, Uninvited, Like the Clouds

 In 2001, "Under the Milky Way" was featured in the film Donnie Darko.
-Recording for their next album turned out to be painstakingly slow due to numerous side projects and simple geography.
-With Kilbey now living in Sweden, Willson-Piper in England, and the others in Australia, the bandmates met across several separate sessions.
-Partially recorded in Sweden, NYC, and Australia, the resulting After Everything Now This, released in January 2002, saw a focus on the softer elements of the band.
-The album achieved the biggest international success for The Church in almost ten years.
-The successive world tour featured the band in a more subtle setting as well, with most tracks performed primarily acoustically alongside guest David Lane on piano.
+Partially recorded in Sweden, NYC, and Australia, After Everything Now This was released in January 2002.
 Not long after, the double-disc remix/outtakes set Parallel Universe hit stores in late 2002.
-Unique among the band's catalogue, the first disc, subtitled "remixture", featured a reshuffled, remixed, electronic version of the After Everything Now This album, the result of Tim Powles' collaboration with Sydney EDM musicians.
-The second disc, subtitled "mixture", compiled leftover songs from the After Everything Now This recording sessions.

-Around the time that Parallel Universe was released, the Church had returned to the studio to record yet another album, eventually titled Forget Yourself.
-Rather than fleshing the songs out over a long, gradual process, the band decided to keep the music as close to the original jam-based material as possible.
-Stylistically, this made for a much rawer sound, primarily recorded live and with minimal overdubs.
-Forget Yourself was engineered and co-produced by Nic Hard and was released in Australia in October 2003 and in the U.S. in February 2004.
+The first disc, subtitled "remixture", featured a reshuffled, remixed, electronic version of the After Everything Now This album, and the second disc, subtitled "mixture", compiled leftovers from the After Everything Now This sessions.
+Around the time that Parallel Universe was released, the Church had returned to the studio to record yet another album, eventually titled Forget Yourself, engineered and co-produced by Nic Hard and released in Australia in October 2003 and in the U.S. in February 2004.

-Their prolific output continued into 2004 with the release of three ancillary albums.
-Under the guidance of manager Kevin Lane Keller—an American fan and marketing professor who had been working with the band since 2001—the Church began capitalizing on the advantages offered by the internet and the independent music industry.
+Their prolific output continued into 2004, with the release of three ancillary albums.
 First, in August, came the entirely improvised album Jammed, containing just two long tracks and available exclusively from the band's website.
 Next, in October, came their third outtakes album, Beside Yourself, covering the Forget Yourself sessions.
 Finally, only six weeks later, came El Momento Descuidado, in which the band presented old and new material in an acoustic setting, for the Liberation Blue label.
 The title was a rough tongue-in-cheek translation of "The Unguarded Moment", a version of which was included.
-A short acoustic tour followed in late 2004, which initiated a new practice amongst the band members: that of swapping instruments on stage.
 The album was eventually nominated in 2005 for "Best Adult Contemporary Album" at the Australian ARIA Music Awards, although it did not win.

 Koppes, Kilbey, Powles, Willson-Piper on-stage.